seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 And hug it in mine arms.

 **ISABELLA**
-There spake my brother; there my father’s grave
+There spake my brother; there my father's grave
 Did utter forth a voice.
 Yes, thou must die:
 Thou art too noble to conserve a life
 In base appliances.
 This outward-sainted deputy,
 Whose settled visage and deliberate word
-Nips youth i’ the head and follies doth emmew
+Nips youth i' the head and follies doth emmew
 As falcon doth the fowl, is yet a devil
 His filth within being cast, he would appear
 A pond as deep as hell.